Juanmaria-rr/SARS_service_/README.md

 ----------------------

-date_ANALYSIS02_MET.
-└──  lablog
+/date_ANALYSIS02_MET.

 **Lablog

-Includes the commands to construct symbolic links with 00-reads and samples_id.txt files from the main "Analysis" directory.
+Includes the commands to make symbolic links with 00-reads and samples_id.txt files from the main "Analysis" directory.
 It also has the nextflow run command neccesary to perform the metagenomic analysis using the main.nf file using the mag repository data taken from "/processing_Data/bioinformatics/pipelines/mag/main.nf", to make date_mag folder and performed the metagnomic classification using Kraken from "/processing_Data/bioinformatics/references/kraken/minikraken_8GB_20200312.tgz" included in the _01_mag.sh.
 As in viralrecon analysis, the output of _01_mag.sh will be redirected to a .log in order to follow the run.
 The content of the lablog is shown in the following lines:

 ```ruby
 ln -s ../00-reads .